 I have owned, bred and shown Irish Wolfhounds for around 30 years and usually have a small number of hounds, no more than 7 or 8 at one time.
-Visitors can see every area where the dogs are kept, no areas out of bounds, we want people to see all of our hounds living with us sharing our space - and we theirs; they are part of our family and we love the individuality of each hound's personality and character; which makes them such a lovely breed to live with.
-We are extremely fortunate live in the Worcestershire countryside where the dogs have plenty of space to stretch their legs in our fields and woodland, and we also exercise them in the beautiful Wyre Forest.
+Visitors can see every area where the dogs are kept, no areas out of bounds, we want people to see all of our hounds living with us sharing our space – and we theirs; they are part of our family and we love the individuality of each hound’s personality and character; which makes them such a lovely breed to live with.
+We are extremely fortunate live in the Worcestershire countryside where the dogs have plenty of space to stretch their legs in our fields and woodland, and we can also exercise them in the beautiful Wyre Forest.

 I am a full member of both the UK Breed Clubs, sat on the Irish Wolfhound Health Group as a representative for the IW Society for 8 years, and am currently the Secretary and Trustee of the Irish Wolfhound Rescue Trust.

-Puppies arrive at Cornovi when we want to keep one for myself; I do not breed for any other reason.
-When I do breed a litter - health and temperament are at the top of my list of considerations, I try to work with other breeders who think along the same lines as myself - especially when working towards improving the longevity of our breed.
+Puppies arrive at Cornovi when I want to keep one for myself, I do not breed for any other reason.
+When I do breed a litter – health and temperament are at the top of my list of considerations, I try to work with other breeders who think along the same lines as myself – especially when working towards improving the longevity of our breed.
 I also hope to produce quality dogs that fit as near as possible the breed standard, so I also a show my hounds, albeit moderately, but it does allow me to keep an eye on how my hounds measure against others in the breed and benefit from the opinions of the judges and my peers.
 Most importantly I also talk to, and share knowledge with, other breeders which is something particularly important when breeding with health issues in mind, and another great benefit is some great friends made along the way.

 I am not a Kennel Club Assured Breeder – the scheme does is not designed for smaller selective breeders like me and I do not believe it upholds the values I feel important, such as not breeding on a commercial scale.